Office Hours — Should I A/B test my LLM prompts in production or is that overkill?

 The actual overhead of A/B testing is smaller than it used to be.
 You route a percentage of traffic to variant B, log which version was used, and measure downstream metrics (latency, user corrections, escalations, whatever matters).
 Just make sure your logging is clean from day one, because retrofitting it is painful.

 Bottom line: Skip A/B testing for low-stakes features.
 For anything that impacts user experience or business metrics, do quick offline evaluation first, then A/B test in production if that’s inconclusive.
+Define your success metric before you launch, allocate enough traffic to detect real effects, and keep your logging clean.

 Question via Hacker News